+Physical Therapists

+Physical Therapists (PTs) in WCPSS provide a variety of critical services to students to support and remediate gross motor and mobility skills for safe access to instruction and the educational environment.

+School-based PT services include:

-Phys ical Th erapists Area Special Education Special Education Description Physical Therapists (PTs) in WCPSS provide a variety of critical services to students to support and remediate gross motor and mobility skills for safe access to instruction and the educational environment.
-School-based PT services s include : • Direct and consultativ (IEPs), 504 plans, and s with Individualized Education Programs Evaluations Training for school-b impairments ased sta aff in address ing the needs of motor and ambulatory Providing orthotics ev aluations s and fittings Assigning, fitting, repa • Assigning, fitting, repairing, and maintaining PT equipment (wheelchairs, standers, etc.) • Consultation and collaboration with facilities to address physical barriers to accessibility at existing buildings and for future construction The number of students requiring PT services has increased 9 percent since 2022.
+- Direct and consultative services to students with Individualized Education Programs (IEPs), 504 plans, and post-surgery/injury - Evaluations - Training for school-based staff in addressing the needs of motor and ambulatory impairments - Providing orthotics evaluations and fittings - Assigning, fitting, repairing, and maintaining PT equipment (wheelchairs, standers, etc.) - Consultation and collaboration with facilities to address physical barriers to accessibility at existing buildings and for future construction

+The number of students requiring PT services has increased 9 percent since 2022.
 Currently, 931 students require PT services and support.
 According to the North Carolina Department of Public Instruction (NCDPI) workload calculator, 281 Months of Employment (MOE) are required to support 931 students with PT services and supports.
 The WCPSS PT Department is allotted 233 MOE.
 The current gaps between required MOE and allotted MOE is 48 MOE.
 This gap is currently covered by contract PTs.

-Proposed Funding These contract positions will be transitioned to direct hires, allowing contract funds to be repurposed for these positions. • 2024-25: Request 48 MOE (four 12-MOE positions) Strategic Objectives Student Knowledge and Skills and Student Dispositions and Well-Being Budget Adjustments Description MOE Federal Physical Therapists 48.00 \$ 463,592 Total 48.00
+These contract positions will be transitioned to direct hires, allowing contract funds to be repurposed for these positions.

-Special Education Services
+2024-25: Request 48 MOE (four 12-MOE positions)

+Description MOE Federal

+Physical Therapists 48.00 \$ 463,592

+Total 48.00 \$ 463,592

+Speech-Language Pathologists

-Speech-Language Pathologists Area Special Education Description School-based Speech-Language Pathologists (SLPs) in WCPSS provide a variety of critical services to students, including: Providing interventions during Multi-Tiered Systems of Support (MTSS) Screening and evaluating students Providing and documenting services for individual students Consulting and collaborating with teachers and staff through supplemental aids and supports Training for school staff in working with and meeting the needs of communication- impaired students Serving on Mealtime Support Team and safety monitoring of Mealtime Support Plans Providing consultation and parent education to support student needs Per North Carolina Department of Public Instruction (NCDPI) guidelines, SLP caseloads should not exceed a 1:50 ratio.
+School-based Speech-Language Pathologists (SLPs) in WCPSS provide a variety of critical services to students, including:

+- Providing interventions during Multi-Tiered Systems of Support (MTSS) - Screening and evaluating students - Providing and documenting services for individual students - Consulting and collaborating with teachers and staff through supplemental aids and supports - Training for school staff in working with and meeting the needs of communicationimpaired students - Serving on Mealtime Support Team and safety monitoring of Mealtime Support Plans - Providing consultation and parent education to support student needs

+Per North Carolina Department of Public Instruction (NCDPI) guidelines, SLP caseloads should not exceed a 1:50 ratio.
 Currently, 9,715 students have Individualized Education Program (IEP) services for speech/language.
 Based on this ratio, 194.3 full-time equivalents, or 1,943 Months of Employment (MOE), are required.

 Currently, there are 1,571.5 MOE allotted to serve students with speech/language needs.
 This leaves a gap of 371.5 MOE to meet a 1:50 ratio.

 One new school will open in 2024-25, which will also require an additional SLP.
 That request is in the New Schools and School Changes category.

-Proposed Funding Recommended Phase-In Plan for Speech-Language Pathology: Aphase-in approach to staffing for increased caseloads and a gradual transition of contractors to staff positions will be implemented.
+Recommended Phase-In Plan for Speech-Language Pathology:

+A phase-in approach to staffing for increased caseloads and a gradual transition of contractors to staff positions will be implemented.
 Funds from contracted services will be repurposed to support the position requests for the 2024-25 school year.

-2024-25: Request 24 MOE (two 12-MOE positions) 2025-26: Request 60 MOE (six 10-MOE positions) 2025-26: Request 60 MOE (six 10-MOE positions) 2026-27: Request 70 MOE (seven 10-MOE positions) 2027-28: Request 70 MOE (seven 10-MOE positions) Strategic Objectives Student Knowledge and Skills and Student Dispositions and Well-Being Budget Adjustments Description MOE Federal Speech-Language Pathologists 24.00 \$ 213,145 Total 24.00 \$ 213,145
+- 2024-25: Request 24 MOE (two 12-MOE positions) - 2025-26: Request 60 MOE (six 10-MOE positions) - 2026-27: Request 70 MOE (seven 10-MOE positions) - 2027-28: Request 70 MOE (seven 10-MOE positions)

+Description MOE Federal

+Speech-Language Pathologists 24.00 \$ 213,145

+Total 24.00 \$ 213,145